Jennifer Aniston says comedy is now "tricky"

 “There were things that were never intentional and others … well, we should have thought it through – but I don’t think there was a sensitivity like there is now.”

-Comedians often now have to be more “careful”, she said, noting the comedy game has changed since the days when Friends was a juggernaut.
+Comedians often had to be more “careful” now, she said, noting the comedy game had changed since the days when Friends was a juggernaut.

-However, Aniston says people are no longer allowed to do it, saying it is a “little tricky” for comedians.
+However, Aniston said people were no longer allowed to do it, making it a “little tricky” for comedians.

 “Everybody needs funny!
 The world needs humour!
 We can’t take ourselves too seriously.
 Especially in the United States.
 Everyone is far too divided,” she said.